 Once every 3 (three) years, the District samples 30 homes for lead and copper.
 The most recent sampling was completed in 2019.
 Results show our system is below action levels for both lead and copper (see the lead and copper results for 2019 in the Water Quality Analytical Results chart on page 9).
 Although we have met regulatory requirements, we will continue to monitor and adjust pH levels to reduce corrosion in pipes.
-We will sample again for lead and copper in 2022.
+Updated lead and copper results for 2022 will be shown in next year's (2023) Annual Drinking Water Quality Report.